How to Secure WordPress site

 - Defender Security – Malware Scanner, Login Security & Firewall

 We already tested the above plugins.
 They worked well.
 So choose the security plugin that you want.

 Most WordPress users don’t take their site security as seriously as they should.
 When you follow the tips above, however, you can greatly reduce your risk of encountering a security hack.
 What steps have you taken so far to secure your WordPress site?
 What’s the next step you plan to take?
 Let us know in the comments below!

 WordPress security is one of the crucial parts of a website.
 If you don’t maintain your WordPress security, hackers can easily attack your site.
 Maintaining your website security isn’t hard and can be done without spending a penny.
-Some of these solutions are for advanced users but if you have any questions please comment below.
+Some of these solutions are for advanced users but if you have any questions please connect with me on YouTube.
 We are always here to help you.